CodheadClub/AwesomeResources/Virtualisation.md

 On 17th June 2025, Broadcom by VMware released VCF 9.0 (VMware Cloud Foundation)

-This new series will focus on VCF 9.0 will run in parallel with the Hancock's VMware Half Hour with [VMware vSphere 8.0](https://www.youtube.com/playlist?list=PLNnzoLjh3vLTM9cHIiaLbMZ8Zq4s9yg8f), and [HOW TO Video Series on VMware vSphere 7.0.](https://www.youtube.com/playlist?list=PLNnzoLjh3vLQpp7ADrSQsFTlQzhv05pn7)
+This new series will focus on VCF 9.0 will run in parallel with the Hancock's VMware Half Hour with [HOW TO Video Series on VMware vSphere 8.0](https://www.youtube.com/playlist?list=PLNnzoLjh3vLTM9cHIiaLbMZ8Zq4s9yg8f), and [HOW TO Video Series on VMware vSphere 7.0.](https://www.youtube.com/playlist?list=PLNnzoLjh3vLQpp7ADrSQsFTlQzhv05pn7)

+A reminder that VMware vSphere 7.0 is End of Life in October 2025.